Peter Bjur

 Peter Nicolai Kruse Bjur (/da/; born 2 February 2000) is a Danish professional footballer who plays as a midfielder for Danish 1st Division club Esbjerg fB.
 He has represented Denmark at youth level.
-He is the son of former Danish international and Brøndby IF player Ole Bjur.
+He is the son of Ole Bjur, who played for Brøndby IF and the Denmark national team.

 Early and personal life

-Bjur was born in Rødovre, a suburb of Copenhagen.
-His father, Ole Bjur, is a former professional player for Brøndby IF and the Denmark national team.
-He also has a mother and a sister, with whom he has lived in Rødovre his entire life.
+Bjur was born in Rødovre, a suburb of Copenhagen, and grew up there.
+His father, Ole Bjur, was a professional player for Brøndby and a Denmark international, and later worked as a sporting director at Brøndby, Fremad Amager and Divisionsforeningen; he died of cancer on 24 August 2026 at the age of 57.
 His uncle, Jan Bjur, is also a former professional footballer.

 Club career

 Early career

 Bjur began his career at BK Avarta, having his first practice the day after turning five years old.
 He played in Avarta for several years before moving to B.93 as an under-15 player.
 He made his senior-team debut as a seventeen-year-old on 1 March 2017, coming on as a 35th-minute substitute in a 3–0 loss to Danish Superliga club F.C.
 Copenhagen in the Danish Cup round of 16 at Parken Stadium.